rollthecloudinc/hedge/README.md

 Instead of distrubuting data between multiple storages that could be used to store the full entity / document data and search / filter that data things are done different. s3 is used to store the full entity / document.
 Elastic is used for searching documents not s3. s3 is only used to pull down a specific document.

+## Cassandra

+Keyspaces is being used to store some data as well.
+Chat messages are stored in cassandra.
+Cassandra is a jkiddle ground between s3/elastic.

 # Extra

 Serverless backend api built with golang using bazel.